 Over one hundred and fifty years before Babylon fell to Darius’ armies under King Cyrus, God had spoken of this moment of freedom for His exiled people through the prophet Isaiah.
-The transfer of power from Babylon to Medo-Persia brought about an almost immediate royal decree to send a group of the exiles back to Jerusalem to begin re-building their destroyed temple, starting with a laying of its foundation.
-This would ultimately lead to a rebuilding of the entire city.
+The transfer of power from Babylon to Medo-Persia brought about an almost immediate royal decree to send a group of the exiles back to Jerusalem to begin re-building their destroyed temple, starting with the laying of its foundation.
+This would eventually lead to a rebuilding of the entire city.
+Reading from the book of Isaiah:

 24 This is what the Lord says, He who is your Redeemer, and the one who formed you from the womb: